Breamlea

-Breamlea, Victoria, Australia, is a secluded seaside hamlet located on the south coast of the Bellarine Peninsula, 18 kilometres south of Geelong, and halfway between Barwon Heads and Torquay.
+Breamlea is a locality in Surf Coast Shire, Victoria, Australia.
+It is located on the south coast of the Bellarine Peninsula, 18 kilometres south of Geelong, and halfway between Barwon Heads and Torquay.
 It is divided between the City of Greater Geelong and the Surf Coast Shire.
-In the 2016 census, Breamlea had a permanent population of 162.
+In the 2016 census, Breamlea had a population of 162.

 Geography

 Breamlea is nestled in the sand dunes between Thomsons Creek and the beach.
-The nearest township to Breamlea is Connewarre.

 Thomsons Creek, also known as Bream Creek, runs through a natural network of reedy canals and widens before it enters Buckleys Bay.
 At the mouth of the creek is Point Impossible which is a well-known longboard surfing break.

 The patrolled surf beach at Breamlea is called Bancoora, and is the closest surf beach to Melbourne.
 The beach was named after the SS Bancoora, that ran aground there in 1891.
 Other non-patrolled beaches along this stretch of coast are not heavily used.